kellyshen/184-final-project/index.md

 2. Camera movements / notion blur in animations.
 3. Experiments by tweaking the constitutive model of snow.

-The results will be benchmarked by comparing the results to real-life videos.
+The results will be benchmarked against real-life videos.

 ### Schedule
 _April 14_